-Why does it happen?
-What’s the reason why do they manage to have brilliant conversations, to use complex grammatical structures and to feel themselves masters of Italian, when they talk to me and, they lose this confidence by watching a movie?
+Why does this happen?
+Why is it that they manage to have brilliant conversations, to use complex grammatical structures and to feel like masters of Italian when they talk to me and yet, they lose this confidence when watching a movie?

 In my opinion, there are two things to consider:

 1. Background noise

 Movies in their original language always have background noise.
 If the movie is shot outdoors, you will hear the traffic, the whistle of a train or people chatting.
 These noises present an obstacle that prevent the listener from a clear understanding of the dialogues.

 Let me give you a practical example.
 A student of mine talked to me about an Italian TV series that he saw, called Baby, informing me about some problems he found while listening to the first episode.
 Therefore, I proposed that we listen to this audio together to identify the most critical points.
 And guess what?
 Honestly, the listening test was difficult for both of us.

 Why was it so complicated to understand those parts of the film?
 Simple: the environment in which the scene took place was a disco and the music overshadowed the words just whispered by the actresses.